DISLMcGill/pandas-query-generator/README.md

 This file can be found in `/examples/customer/schema.json`, generate a few queries from this schema with `pqg --num-queries 100 --schema examples/customer/schema.json --verbose`.

-Schemas for these files can be found in their respective directories within `/examples`.
+Other example schema files can be found under the `/examples` directory.

 ### Library